mrcordova/xml_json_test/README.md

 		If successful, output.json is created in root of project.

 	To validate json/xml file against scheme: pass file then --schema. [file].[json | xml] --schema.
+4. To run program:

+	Click Run (located in the top toolbar) and then click Run without Debugging or in Windows press ctrl + F5 in Vscode.

 Important note: